abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

 # Password Complexity Indicator
-`PasswordComplexityIndicatorService` is for Calculating Password Complexity.
+`PasswordComplexityIndicatorService` is for calculating the password complexity.

 # Service
 ### password-complextiy-indicator.service.ts